 The Common Vulnerabilities and Exposures (CVE) system establishes a standard for reporting and tracking vulnerabilities.
 CVE Identifiers are assigned to vulnerabilities to make it easier to share and track information about these issues.
 The identifier takes the following form: CVE-YEAR-NUMBER, for example CVE-2014-0160.

 The CVE database is maintained by the Mitre Corporation under contract from the US Government.
 While Mitre retains responsibility for maintaining the CVE list there are a number of organizations who, under Mitre’s direction, can issue CVE numbers – these are called CVE Numbering Authorities.
-As of today there are 53 organizations participating in this program, usually these are hardware or software vendors such as Canonical, Google, IBM and Red Hat.
-Many vendors have their own vulnerability tracking databases and CVE helps by providing glue that links these databases together, for example a vulnerability in vendor’s hardware appliance may be tracked back to an issue in a software library used by many other applications.
+As of today, there are 53 organizations participating in this program, usually, these are hardware or software vendors such as Canonical, Google, IBM and Red Hat.
+Many vendors have their own vulnerability tracking databases and CVE helps by providing the glue that links these databases together, for example, a vulnerability in vendor’s hardware appliance may be traced back to an issue in a software library used by many other applications.
 Having a common identifier to refer to this issue simplifies tracking and reduces complexity.

 Let’s use an example to dig deeper into CVEs:

 CVE-2016-5195 is a bug that impacts the Linux kernel.
 It’s a race condition that if successfully exploited can allow local users to gain root privileges.
 This vulnerability is better known as “Dirty COW,” since it leverages incorrect handling of a copy-on-write (COW) feature.